Supplements that Work

 Can Help: Depression, negative symptoms of schizophrenia.

 How to Use: I don’t have specific product recommendations for these.
 You can use a B-complex or purchase individual bottles.
-Typical doses are: B12 (cobalamin, 500 mcg/day), B6 (pyridoxine, 25mg/day), and B9 (folate, 2mg/day or for better results use l-methylfoate 15 mg/day – see item in supplement list).
+Typical doses are: B12 (cobalamin, 500 mcg/day; use Nature Made 1,000 mcg/day for deficiency), B6 (pyridoxine, 25mg/day), and B9 (folate, 2mg/day or for better results use l-methylfoate 15 mg/day – see item in supplement list).
 Vitamin B1 (thiamine, 300mg/day) may also be beneficial but has fewer studies.

 l-Carnosine

-Can Help: ADHD, autism, schizophrenia, OCD, dementia, Parkinson’s.
+Can Help: Depression, ADHD, schizophrenia, OCD, cognition, Parkinson’s.

 l-Carnitine